3 Outdoor Activities for Eco-Tourists to Look Out For in Iceland

 Fortunately, it is possible to be an eco-tourist anywhere.
 Iceland is no exception.

 For adventure enthusiasts, Iceland is a land of plenty.

-Whether you’re into biking, ski touring, glacier exploration, whitewater rafting, or you just want to walk around and admire the landscapes, The Land of Fire and Ice has you covered.
+Whether you’re into horse riding, biking, ski touring, glacier exploration, whitewater rafting, or you just want to walk around and admire the landscapes, The Land of Fire and Ice has you covered.
 You can partake in many exciting activities without having to harm the planet in the process.

 Check out some of our favorite outdoor activities for eco-tourists visiting Iceland below!

 Skiing can be a great way to enjoy your trip to Iceland as an eco-tourist.
 Some people argue that skiing isn’t the most eco-friendly hobby, because you have to cut down trees in mountainous areas.
 However, the long-term environmental impact is fairly small after that.

 Looking to shred untouched pow for days on end?
 Tour for a week without seeing another skier?
 North Iceland is the place to go.

 You’ll find everything from mild virgin slopes to steep couloirs and spectacular summit-to-sea lines, all in a dense, stable snowpack.
 Also, the peace, solitude, and scenery bring the experience to a whole new level.